rwalker1501/Cultural-Epidemiology/read_me.txt

 No equatorials: All cells in the population excluding cells between 20°N and 10°S
 Australia: All cells within the territory of modern Australia
-France_Spain: All cells within the territory of modern France and Spain
+France_Spain: All cells within the territory of modern France and Spain Rest of the world: All cells in the population excluding cells between 20°N and 10°S and excluding cells in the modern territory of Australia and France-Spain

 ---
 Target file